kmeagle1515/IMBD_SENTIMENT/README.md

-Sentimental Analysis of movie ratings assigning positive values to the good ratings and negative values to bad ratings.
+Sentimental Analysis of movie ratings assigning positive values to the good reviews and negative values to bad reviews.